Amal654/twubric/README.md

+# Twubric

 ## Overview

-This is a simple web application designed to help social media users review their followers, view their Twubric scores, filter and sort them based on various criteria, and optionally remove certain followers.
+This is a simple web application designed to help social media users review their followers view their Twubric scores, filter and sort them based on various criteria and optionally remove certain followers.

 ## Features

-- **View Twubric Scores:** See Twubric scores of your followers, which are calculated based on criteria like Friends, Influence, and Chirpiness.
+- **View Twubric Scores:** See Twubric scores of your followers, which are calculated based on criteria.
 - **Filtering:** Filter followers based on their join dates within a specified range.
 - **Sorting:** Sort followers based on their Twubric scores or individual criteria such as Friends, Influence, and Chirpiness.
 - **Removal:** Optionally remove followers directly from the application.